 The City of Healdsburg completed a 4.78 megawatt solar array on the recycled water treatment ponds in January 2021 at the Wastewater Treatment Facility a few miles west of Healdsburg.
 The project provides 8% of the City's energy needs, as well as cuts harmful algae bloom on the ponds, which improves the quality of water for local vineyards, farms, and residents that use the recycled water.

-These climate policies help ensure clean power for all ratepayers.
-Given the need for shade and new renewable energy, the floating solar project provides an important co-benefit to City operations, recycled water customers, and the community.
+Given the need for shade and renewable energy, the floating solar project provides an important co-benefit to City operations, recycled water customers, and the community.

 City staff continue to increase the amount of renewable and carbon free energy provided to Healdsburg’s electric customers, such as the Antelope project to develop additional solar energy based near Lancaster, California.
 This additional solar will increase the City’s overall renewable energy sources by roughly 8% and help to reduce GHG emissions associated with market purchases.
-The Antelope Solar project was delayed due to an issue with panels shipped from Asia.
-Most of the panels are now on site and available to construction crews.
-This project is forecasted for production starting in December 2022.
+The Antelope Solar project was completed in late 2022.

 Additionally, the City finalized a contract with South Feather Power and Water for both large and small hydro resources within the Sierras.
-This contract provided a small amount of hydro energy in late 2021 and has been supplying Healdsburg with zero-carbon hydro generation throughout 2022.
+This contract supplied Healdsburg with zero-carbon hydro generation throughout 2022.
 This project is expected to meet roughly 6% of Healdsburg annual energy needs and replace market purchases based mostly on natural gas generation.